Skip to Content

 One of the biggest reasons to go for these types of kitchen backsplash is also one of the biggest pros to tiling to the ceiling in a kitchen – it provides a surface that is easy to clean from grease and oil splatter.
 It protects your kitchen wallpaper or wall paint from damage.

-Adding different color grout in between the tile can also add contrast and visual interest.
-The kitchen above features gray grout subway tile for the ceiling backsplash.
+Adding different color grout in between the tiles can also add contrast and visual interest.
+The kitchen above features gray grout subway tile for behind the stovetop and walls.

 Should You Tile To The Ceiling In A Bathroom?

 A bathroom tile backsplash also protects your walls from moisture and can prevent watermarks.
-So a backsplash to the ceiling can be advantageous in a high-traffic bathroom.
+So tiling to the ceiling can be advantageous in a high-traffic bathroom.
 See more fully tiled bathroom wall ideas here.

 Should Subway Tile Go All The Way To Ceiling?